ZarKyo/CyberDefenders-WU/mrrobot.md

 On récupère le malware du processus infecté puis VirusTotal

-**Réponse : Dexter**
+**Answer : Dexter**

-#### 23 - In the POS malware whitelist.
+### 23 - In the POS malware whitelist.
 What application was specific to Allsafecybersec?

-On dump les dll utilisées à l'addresse mémoire du processu malveillant
+We dump the dlls used at the memory address of the malicious process

 ```
 vol.py -f POS-01-c4e8f786.vmss --profile=Win7SP1x86 dlldump -p 3208 --base=0x50000 -D ./
 ```

-On regarde ses chaines de caractères.
+We look at its character strings.

 ```
 strings module.3208.3fd324d8.50000.dll | grep -i exe"
 ```

-**Réponse : allsafe_protector.exe**
+**Answer : allsafe_protector.exe**

-#### 24 - What is the name of the file the malware was initially launched from?
+### 24 - What is the name of the file the malware was initially launched from?

-En utilisant le plugin `iehistory` on peut voir quel executable répond à la question
+Using the `iehistory` plugin we can see which executable answers the question

-**Réponse : allsafe_update.exe**
+**Answer : allsafe_update.exe**